programminghistorian/ph-submissions/lessons/creating-apis-with-python-and-flask.md

 # Lesson Goals

 Web APIs are tools for making information and application functionality accessible over the internet.
 In this lesson, you will learn what an API is and when you should use one.
-You will also learn how to build a web API that returns data to its users, specifically a HTTP API returning JSON using Flask, a web framework written in Python.
+You will also learn how to build a web API that returns data to its users.
 Finally, you will learn some principles of good API design and apply them to an API that draws book metadata from a database.

 # Setting Up